Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 4

 The process by which double-stranded, homologous chromosomes exchange genetic material is known as

-A. interphase, and it occurs in mitosis.
+A. crossing over, and it occurs in mitosis.

 C. interphase, and it occurs in meiosis.